Natural Honeybees Overview

-Several parents attending our children's workshops in April 2017 asked us to run similar events for adults.
-So that's just what we're planning.
-Don't worry: these will be just as interesting as the children's ones.
+Several parents attending our family workshops asked us to run similar events for adults.
+So we decided to do just that, as well as repeating the family workshops.

 The idea is to give some insight into our approach to beekeeping and the thinking behind it.

-Each workshop will be held round the kitchen table here at Rose Cottage, with a flexible, informal approach, a vegetarian lunch and a chance to visit some of our beehives.
+Each adult session is held round the kitchen table here at Rose Cottage, with a flexible, informal approach and a chance to visit some of our beehives.
 Whether there will be many flying bees to see will depend on the weather on the day.

 Is This For Me?